What happens on the cellular level, stays on the cellular level:

 Learn how to enhance lipolytic responses (lipolysis = fat breaking) in the body and encourage maximal oxidation (fat oxidation = burning of the broken fat).
 This is a big subject and the more you learn about it, the more fat you will be able to break down.
 Once the fat is broken, you can burn it and lose fat (instead of just glycogen and water).
 As you get better at the fat adaption, you will burn more body fat for your given efforts.
 We have extensive information on the website to help you learn this, feel free to browse.

 Drink plenty of water.
-Fat locks down toxins and as you become better as getting rid of body fat, your body will be flushed back with the toxins.
-The worst thing is to burn fat, release it’s toxins into the body without giving the body a way to flush them out of the system.
+Body fat is one way the body clears away toxins.
+When you start messing with fat cells, you may be losing fat but you are also releasing those “locked away” toxins back into the system.
+The worst thing in that regards is attempting to burn fat without adequeate water.
+That’s just flooding the system with toxins without giving the body a way to flush them out.
 Drinking plenty of water (4..
-5… 6 liters – even more) through out the day, will help you do this and echance other functions as well.
+5… 6 liters – even more) through out the day, will help you do this and enhance other functions as well.

 How Long Does it Take to Become Fat Adapted

 The simple answer is: we don’t know, but not that long.
 This is a process that even if done efficiently, can take different amount of time for different people.
 On average if you do everything right,you can expect to become fat adapted in 5-6 weeks.

 This generally depends on how well you keep a low carb – high fat diet, how well you maintain your fasted states, how you structure your exercise and finally how well adapted on the hormonal level you are when starting out.